 Add in the broken graham cracker pieces, chocolate chips and Hershey Bar chunks.

 Roll dough balls into ~7-8 large cookies.

-Make a well in the center of the cookie with your thumbs.
+Make a well in the center of the cookie.
 Slice a marshmallow in half and fold dough over marshmallow.

 Decorate cookies with reserved graham cracker pieces and chocolate chunks if desired.

-Bake at 375°F for 10-13 minutes or until tops are golden brown and until the marshmallow slightly resembles a toasted marshmallow.
+Bake until tops are golden brown and until the marshmallow slightly resembles a toasted marshmallow.